zwbgood6/self_study_courses/writing_in_the_sciences/unit3.md

 - paragraph flow is helped by:

-1) logical flow of ideas:
+>> 1) logical flow of ideas:

-1.1 general -> specific
+>>> 1.1 general -> specific

-1.2 logical arguments (if a then b)
+>>> 1.2 logical arguments (if a then b)

-1.3 sequential in time
+>>> 1.3 sequential in time

-2) parallel sentence structures,
+>> 2) parallel sentence structures,

-3) if necessary, transition words
+>> 3) if necessary, transition words

 - Make the first and the last sentence best.
 Readers pay attention to them more.

+## Tips

+- It's OK to repeat the keyword

+- Acryonyms like MADDPG should be skipped (unless this acryonyms are well-known to researchers in your field, e.g. RL, ML, DL).
+If you cannot do that, try to explain the meaning of it in every place rather than only in the first place, since the reader may not read your paper from the beginning.